w1dow1306/taskprout/README.md

+#Models

     #TODO MODEL

         title --> title of your todo

         , desc -->short description

         , body ----> content

         , prior ---> priority [0,1,2] ["urgent","delayed","yearly"]

         , status --> status [0,1,2] ["pending","completed","ongoing"]

     #USER MODEL

         name --> name of the user

         , password --> password of the user

         , username  --> username of the user